Hypercomputation

-Hypercomputation or super-Turing computation refers to models of computation that can provide outputs that are not Turing-computable.
-Super-Turing computing, introduced in the early 1990's by Hava Siegelmann, refers to such neurological inspired, biological and physical realizable computing; It became the mathematical foundations of Lifelong Machine Learning.
-Hypercomputation, introduced as a field of science in the late 1990s, is said to be based on the Super Turing but it also includes constructs which are philosophical.
-For example, a machine that could solve the halting problem would be a hypercomputer; so too would one that can correctly evaluate every statement in Peano arithmetic.
+Hypercomputation or super-Turing computation is a set of hypothetical models of computation that can provide outputs that are not Turing-computable.
+For example, a machine that could solve the halting problem would be a hypercomputer; so too would one that could correctly evaluate every statement in Peano arithmetic.

 The Church–Turing thesis states that any "computable" function that can be computed by a mathematician with a pen and paper using a finite set of simple algorithms, can be computed by a Turing machine.
 Hypercomputers compute functions that a Turing machine cannot and which are, hence, not computable in the Church–Turing sense.

 Technically, the output of a random Turing machine is uncomputable; however, most hypercomputing literature focuses instead on the computation of deterministic, rather than random, uncomputable functions.

 History

 A computational model going beyond Turing machines was introduced by Alan Turing in his 1938 PhD dissertation Systems of Logic Based on Ordinals.
 This paper investigated mathematical systems in which an oracle was available, which could compute a single arbitrary (non-recursive) function from naturals to naturals.
 He used this device to prove that even in those more powerful systems, undecidability is still present.
 Turing's oracle machines are mathematical abstractions, and are not physically realizable.